JavaScript Environment

 const data = await response.json();

-The fetch function for external HTTP requests is only available on paid tiers.
-Free tier APIs cannot make external HTTP calls.
+The fetch function for external HTTP requests is available on all tiers, including the free tier.

 File Operations